lilugirl/lin-admin/README.md

 go to localhost:3000 and start extending.

-pull requests will be accepted.
+pull requests or contribution requests will be accepted.